ICJIA/icjia-accessibility-portal/content/faqs.md

 - Not accessible to the general public
 - Protected by authentication (login required)

-...are generally **exempt from ADA Title II WCAG 2.1 AA requirements**.
+...are generally **exempt from ADA Title II WCAG 2.1 Level AA requirements**.

 **However, other legal requirements may still apply:**